UtahRETC/JavaProgrammer1Class2017/classes/class_01/class_01_slides.md

 <br>

 If everything worked you should see `Hello, Programmer!` as the output of running the last command.
+Try running the last command using your name!

 -----------------------------------------------------------------------------

 # Dealing with problematic code

 You're going to make mistakes.
-This is true for *all* programmer, but specially in the beginning your code will fail to run more times than not.
-But this is ok.
-You'll be better and programming and better at using the tools at your disposal.
+This is OK.

 -----------------------------------------------------------------------------

-# Reading compiler output
+# Understanding compiler output

 The compiler should become your friend.
 Learning how to understand what it is telling you will help accomplish this.
 When your code fails to compile, most of the time you will be given a very explicit reason why.